 2.5.
 TorchLean API

-For a first pass through TorchLean, read this as a guided API tour:
+For a first pass through TorchLean, read the API this way:

 -